codest40/terraform-aws-1/README.md

 IAM roles are modular; additional roles can be created for ECS tasks, Lambda, or other AWS services.

 CI/CD workflow supports future scaling and complex deployments.

+---
+- (NOTE): This infrastructure is a foundation prepared for Dockerized apps to run.